ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create SubmitLeaderboardEntry Function

-This function will check if the game has leaderboards, and then will submit the player's score.
+The `SubmitLeaderboardEntry` will check if the game has leaderboards, and then will submit the player's score.
 The score will be the total amount that player has tipped.

 ```lua
 local function SubmitLeaderboardEntry(player, score)